section-engineering-education/engineering-education/articles/javascript-particles-effect-with-tsparticles/index.md

 ![Tsparticles Effect](/engineering-education/javascript-particles-effect-with-tsparticles/example2.gif)

 [Tsparticles](https://github.com/matteobruni/tsparticles) is one of the JavaScript libraries that will help you include this type of animation into your websites.
 Tsparticles is a lightweight animation library.
-As the name sounds, the library enables you move tiny particles on your web background, with many other fancy features.
+As the name suggests, the library enables you move tiny particles on your web background, with many other fancy features.

 [Particle.js](https://vincentgarreau.com/particles.js/) was an earlier version, although it hasn't been updated (lately) and has many bugs that have not been fixed.
 Due to this, the hybrid typescript library Tsparticles was introduced, to improve on the particle.js bugs and lack of maintenance.
 It supports some common [JavaScript frameworks](https://particles.matteobruni.it/) such as Angular, Vue, React, Vanilla, svelte, and jQerry.